flo-witt/rl_synthesis/README.md

 If you want to run RL for purely single POMDP setting (without the family of size 1), check the readme in the rl_src directory.

 ## Structure
-  - models_robust -- contains all our benchmark models for the HM POMDP setting.
+  - models/models_robust -- contains all our benchmark models for the HM POMDP setting.
-  - models_single_family -- contains all our benchmark models for the Single POMDP setting.
+  - models/models_single_family -- contains all our benchmark models for the Single POMDP setting.
   - paynt/rl_extension/self_interpretable_interface -- calls for both Alergia and SIG extraction methods.
   - robust_rl/robust_rl_trainer.py -- there is implemented the extraction loop in the extraction_loop() function.
 The file also contains method extract_fsc(), that calls our extraction methods.
   - rl_src/environment/environment_wrapper_vec.py -- environment over vectorized simulator.
 Contains reward function definition that are suggested to adjust modify with new models -- the algorithm runs with any corrent PRISM model with a specification, but it would use default reward function that might not correspond with the proposed task.